Best Investment Sites for Small-Cap Investors

 SEC Filings, Transcripts and Company Presentations

 If a stock passes my high-level technical and fundamental analysis check, I’ll add the stock to my “do more research” list.
 When I do more research, I rely on four sources.
 The first is SEC filings like 10Ks and 10Qs.
 These have all the juicy details on the company, including what it does and how well it’s doing it, what the risks are, details on financial performance, and all kinds of other information.
-I usually find these in one of three locations; the company’s Investor Relations website, directly from the SEC.gov Company Filings website or from I-Metrix (select “All Filings” from the left-side navigation bar).
+I usually find these in the company’s Investor Relations website or directly from the SEC.gov Company Filings website.

 Two other useful resources for valuable tidbits are earnings call transcripts and company presentations.
-Seeking Alpha is a great source for free earnings call transcripts (search by ticker first then select the “Earnings,” then “Transcripts” tab.
+Seeking Alpha is a great source for free earnings call transcripts (search by ticker first then select the “Earnings,” then “Transcripts” tab).
 And if you navigate to the Investor Relations website for most publicly traded companies, they’ll have a recent company presentation available that gives a decent overview of what they do and their financial performance.
 These websites will also have a replay of the most recent earnings conference call available if you want to listen to it.

-Lastly, I think it’s handy to see what analysts that are following a stock are saying.
+Lastly, I think it’s handy to see what analysts who are following a stock are saying.
 I find MarketBeat.com Analyst Ratings to be a good free resource for this.
-You have to close a couple of pop up adds, which gets annoying.
+You have to close a couple of pop-up ads, which gets annoying.
 But you can enter the desired ticker symbol and the site will tell you what the current analyst ratings are, and often what their price targets are.
 And of course, the “Analyst” tab on Yahoo!
 Finance is good for looking at analyst estimates in terms of dollar value and growth rate for the current quarter, next quarter, current year and next year.

 Small-Cap Stock Idea Capture and Performance Tracking